HeikoStudt/BeckyPlugin.Net/README.md

 1. Add a new plugin assembly project into /plugins folder having the same output assembly name as its folder name.
 (Sample: plugins/AutoAddressBook with AutoAddressBook.dll)

-Note: The plugin assembly name should not be a prefix of some other plugin if you like the automatisms of copy-and-start.ps1.
+  a) This assembly will be used for DllExport'ing the method stubs to Becky.

-2. Provide your own plugin information in BeckyPlugin/Properties/AssemblyInfo.cs.
+  b) Provide your own plugin information in /Properties/AssemblyInfo.cs.

 	Here, the AssemblyTitle is mapped onto the plugin name and the AssemblyCompany is the "vendor" of the plugin.
     AssemblyDescription and AssemblyVersion are mapped as well.

+	This is true only if you did not provide plugininfo yourself

+  c) The plugin assembly name should not be a prefix of some other plugin if you like the automatisms of copy-and-start.ps1.

+2. Add a new plugin implementation assembly project into /pluginimpl folder.
+(Sample pluginimpl/AutoAddressBookImpl)

+This assembly will be used for debugging information as those are lost while modifying the stub.

-3. Install Nuget Packages (DllExports, NLog, ModuleInit.Fody) into project.
+3. Install Nuget Packages (DllExports, NLog, ModuleInit.Fody) into plugin stub project.

 DllExports need to be set to x86 and "System.Runtime.Interop".
 If you have got problems, uninstall and restart Visual Studio.
 ![Screenshot of the configure dialog of DllExport](https://github.com/HeikoStudt/BeckyPlugin.Net/tree/master/resources/DllExport_Configure.PNG)

-Note: You could be able to use UnmanagedExports instead as well, but it messes a bit with ModuleInit.Fody.

 4. Add BeckyTypes, BeckyApi as project references.
 Do **not** add "BeckyPlugin" or any other plugin.
+   Reference your new implementation project.

-5. Add System.Windows.Forms as assembly reference.
+5. Add System.Windows.Forms as assembly reference in both.

-6. Change processor architecture to x86 (aka 32 bit).
+6. Change processor architecture to x86 (aka 32 bit) in plugin stub.

-7. Copy over ModuleInitializer, BeckyApiEventListener and BeckyPlugin.cs
+7. Copy over ModuleInitializer and BeckyApiEventListener to plugin stub.
+Copy over BeckyPlugin.cs into implementation project.

 Change the namespace inside BeckyApiEventListener and BeckyPlugin accordingly.